hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And treats them as the spiders do the flies.
 >
 > Jem.
-Though 'tis irrelevant and retrograding,
+Though it is irrelevant and retrograding,
 >
 > And may be thought the subject "balls" invading;
 >